 “Playwork is special” says Jill Wood, one of the two keynote speakers.
 “It’s what makes adventure playgrounds function even more safely than other kinds of playgrounds”.
-Playwork, which can be studied at the University level in the UK, is an explicitly non-educational approach which emphasizes risk-benefit assessment and low-interventionist support methods.
+Playwork can be studied at the university level in the UK.
+It’s an explicitly non-educational approach that emphasizes risk-benefit assessment and low-interventionist support methods.
 Studies have evidenced its strong therapeutic potential.
 However, no formal Playwork professional training programs currently exist in North America.

-Pop-Up Adventure Play has been stepping into that gap, providing online training and the first Playwork Campference in 2017, which attracted 90 play advocates from 7 different countries.
+Pop-Up Adventure Play has been stepping into that gap.
+By providing online training and the first Playwork Campference in 2017, which attracts 90 play advocates from 7 countries.
 Participant feedback stated that “…campference was a completely unforgettable experience.
 Unlike other conferences where it is just info after info I felt able to really think and reflect and resonate on what I was learning.”
 The first event was so well received that preparations for the second Playwork Campference are well underway, to happen on 15th-18th February 2019.